thomasjlsn/shellaro/README.md

 A terminal music player written in bash, based on [fff](https://github.com/dylanaraps/fff)

 - quick navigation
-- play a song, play all, or shuffle with a single keypress
 - vim keybindings
+- play a song, play all, or shuffle all with a single keypress
+- pause / play
 - directory shortcuts
 - search with tab completion
 - volume controls